 | ^

-Hmmm, we’re still getting an unused function warning even though network::connect is set to pub.
-This is because the function is public within the module, but the network module that the function resides in is not public.
-We’re working from the interior of the library out this time, where with client::connect we worked from the outside in.
-We need to change src/lib.rs to make network public too:
+Hmmm, we’re still getting an unused function warning, even though network::connect is set to pub.
+The reason is that the function is public within the module, but the network module that the function resides in is not public.
+We’re working from the interior of the library out this time, whereas with client::connect we worked from the outside in.
+We need to change src/lib.rs to make network public too, like so:

 Filename: src/lib.rs